Eid al-Adha, also popular as the festival of the Sacrifice is one of the major Islamic celebrations.

 The festival of Eid al-Adha associates with the Hajj rites and the celebration of Eid al-Fitr.
 Typically, the Muslim and Druze community all across the globe celebrates the festival.
 According to the Islamic lunar calendar, the occasion of Eid al-Adha falls on the tenth day of Dhu al-Hijjah.
 However, according to the Gregorian calendar, the celebration takes place in the month of July or August every year.

 Also, the day marks the conclusion of the annual Hajj of Mecca.

 Eid al-Adha or Bakr Id is one of the most prominent festivals for the Muslim community all across the world.

-As the festival marks the supreme sacrifice of Prophet Ibrahim, it observes great celebration in numerous countries for Islamic followers.
-The narratives states, on the occasion of Bakr Id, the prophet faces the challenge of God and he passes the test of God.
+As the festival marks the supreme sacrifice of Prophet Ibrahim, it observes great celebrations in numerous countries for Islamic followers.
+The narratives state, on the occasion of Bakr Id, the prophet faces the challenge of God and he passes the test of God.
 As a matter of fact, he proves his faith in Allah and his justice.

 The festival of Eid al-Adha commemorates a devotee’s devotion for God and his willingness to devote God.
 Hence, the day marks the immense belief of prophet Ibrahim toward God.
 On this day, God sends Jibra’il to lay a goat in the place of Ibrahim’s son for sacrifice.

 Therefore, on this day, people sacrifice a male goat to commemorate the event.
 The goat is separated into three portions on purpose.
 One part of the goat goes to the poor and needy people who are unable to afford the goat.
 The second part of the goat goes to the dear friends and family and the third and last part goes to the dining plates of the own family members.

 Regardless of the religion and community, the mythological tales behind the celebration of Eid al-Adha are popular among most of the people.